 Before the Presentation

 Writing Your Content: When writing your content, study different learning types.
 Some people like to sit and take notes, others like more active learning activities like discussions or exercises.
 An activity that resonates with one person won’t with another.
-Hitting on a few different learning strategies will help make your presentation be most memorable, relevant and effective.
-Try open-ended questions, small group activities and engaging visuals or diagrams.
+Hitting on a few different learning strategies will help make your presentation most memorable, relevant, and effective.
+Try open-ended questions, small group activities, and engaging visuals or diagrams.
 Storytelling can also be an effective way to make a strong and memorable point.
 In addition to integrating a variety of methods into your content, remember if you are getting paid for this talk, be sure to understand the requirements of the talk.
-You my need to touch on certain key points, mention your sponsor, or have specific signage that you need up.
+You may need to touch on certain key points, mention your sponsor, or have specific signage that you need up.
 Do not forget to plan for these key items in your presentation.

 Imagery: Use compelling and relevant images if you have visuals during your presentation.
 If the talk is about you and your work, then your art suffice for imagery.
 However for other talks, refrain from using cheesy clip art or using imagery for the sake of having a picture.
 Make sure that the imagery has a purpose.

 Back up Plans: These are so necessary.
-Picture the worst case scenario and prepare for that but expect the best.
-For example, maybe your presentation is all set to go but your venues projector light bulb burns out mid-presentation and you can’t get a handyman into help.
+Picture the worst-case scenario and prepare for that but expect the best.
+For example, maybe your presentation is all set to go but your venue’s projector light bulb burns out mid-presentation and you can’t get a handyman in to help.
 Perhaps the time needed to fix it would not be worth it or the Facilities Manager is off that day.
-Print out your notes and presentation before hand so if you are left with no technology or visuals, you can smoothly transition and pick up after this tech hiccup.
+Print out your notes and presentation beforehand so if you are left with no technology or visuals, you can smoothly transition and pick up after this tech hiccup.

 Pro-Tip: Projector Adapters Many laptops need an adapter to work with the projector so invest in one; never expect the host or venue to have the correct cords.

 Handouts: After you have written your content and have a presentation prepared, you should plan on what sort of handouts or notes you want to provide your audience (if any).
 You do not need to plan your handouts to be your entire presentation.
 More effective handouts summarize the key info for your attendees.
 Perhaps provide them with some places for additional resources or where they can find your website or a place to download entire notes (for those learners who like to learn this way).
 Bring additional relevant handouts like your business card or additional marketing materials.
-Make sure you have your handouts printed and prepared before hand.
-Always print off a few more copies then you think you need as well.
+Make sure you have your handouts printed and prepared beforehand.
+Always print off a few more copies than you think you need as well.

 Executing the Back Up Plan: Things have gone awry.
-How you react to surprises is key, stay calm, don’t continue to talk about the problem it even if you are panicking a bit.
+How you react to surprises is key, stay calm, don’t continue to talk about the problem even if you are panicking a bit.
 Take a breath and problem solve.
-Is it something simple that can be fixed in 1 to 2 minutes or is it more difficult like 5 to 8 minutes.
+Is it something simple that can be fixed in 1 to 2 minutes or is it more difficult like 5 to 8 minutes?
 Fix the things that are simple, an unplugged cord or connecting to a different WiFi signal.
 Leave the bigger problems that can’t be fixed.
 Remember your audience wants the content and wants to hear what you have to say as opposed to you spending valuable time fixing a problem.
 If the internet is down or power goes out, the show must go on!
 Smile and do your best, remember you and your audience are all in this together so make the transition as smooth as possible.

-Introduction and Announcements: Start with an introduction, some announcement or other things you may need to cover before you begin the presentation.
+Introduction and Announcements: Start with an introduction, some announcements, or other things you may need to cover before you begin the presentation.
 You can welcome everyone and encourage the last few attendees to get seated.
 This is a good time to thank everyone for coming and also thank your host.
 You can mention the main discussion topic to make sure everyone who is in the audience knows they are in the right place.
 Feel free to start with the basic agenda as well as noting when people can expect to be done or take a break.
-Also during your introduction, point out the refreshments and bathroom and let the audience know if you mind them getting up to access these during your presentation or if you prefer them to do so before, after or during the break.
+Also during your introduction, point out the refreshments and bathroom and let the audience know if you mind them getting up to access these during your presentation or if you prefer them to do so before, after, or during the break.

-Touching Base: Keep pace and delivery in mind through out your presentation.
+Touching Base: Keep pace and delivery in mind throughout your presentation.
 Read the audience.
 You can tell when people start to get confused or if they are getting bored.
 Touch base with the audience if they appear lost simply by asking, “Is everyone still with me, or was I clear about that?”
-You can always stop and ask if there is any questions along the way so you don’t continue to add content upon information that the audience is already not clear about.
+You can always stop and ask if there are any questions along the way so you don’t continue to add content upon information that the audience is already not clear about.
 Feel free to touch base on time if you are unsure where you are at with the pace of the presentation as well.

-Contact Info: You are bound to have some participants or attendees want to reach out to you after the talk, provide your information to get in contact with you after the talk or presentation.
+Contact Info: You are bound to have some participants or attendees who want to reach out to you after the talk, provide your information to get in contact with you after the talk or presentation.